bueltge/wordpress-admin-style/README.md

  5. `git checkout master`
  6. Check in the network plugin page, if it works

+### Automatic Udates
+The plugin supports the [GitHub Updater plugin](https://github.com/afragen/github-updater) for WordPress.
+The plugin enable automatic updates from this GitHub Repository.
+You will find all information about the how and why at the [plugin wiki page](https://github.com/afragen/github-updater/wiki).

 ## Other Notes
 ### Bugs, technical hints or contribute
 Please give me feedback, contribute and file technical bugs on this